nymlab/trusted-crypto-asset/README.md

 Trusted Issuers of [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/#what-is-a-verifiable-credential) (VC) are instrumental to a decentralised trust framework.
 Trusted Issuers define a decentralised trust framework:
-* It is up to the network underlying community ([DAO](https://www.investopedia.com/tech/what-dao/)) to establish and maintain the principles [requirements and constraints] regarding the trustability of assertions [VCs and proofs] based on the ascertainability of their Trusted Issuers
+* It is up to the network participating community ([DAO](https://www.investopedia.com/tech/what-dao/)) to establish and maintain the principles [requirements and constraints] regarding the trustability of assertions [VCs and proofs] based on the ascertainability of their Trusted Issuers
 * The set of Trusted Issuers can be generally defined [eIDAS Trust Service Provider List] or locally specified, eventually inheriting the general available entities and integrating the set with specific third parties
 * Most importantly, the shift from a federated identity schemas ([SAML](https://www.cloudflare.com/en-gb/learning/access-management/what-is-saml/), [Oauth2](https://oauth.net/2/) and [OIDC](https://openid.net/connect/)) where synchronous interaction with the identity provider is required to SSI allows for a full peer-to-peer interaction between the (credential) holder and the verifier

 #### Trusted [credential schemas and definitions](https://www.w3.org/TR/vc-data-model/#data-schemas)

-Once the set of issuers that may be considered trusted has been defined by a verifier, the issuer can derive a proof from one or more of those trusted issuer credentials.
+Once the set of issuers that may be considered trusted has been defined by the verifier, the holder can derive and present a proof from one or more of those trusted issuer credentials.
 The other founding element of a decentralised trust framework is the type and template structure of the assertions that the issuers (and the verifiers) agree upon to reach full interoperability and completion of information.
-This can be achieve:
+This can be achieved:

 * At Domain/Community/DAO level, where all the participant, through a voting mechanism achieve consensus around a specified list of credential schemas
 * At verifier level, where the single entity can decide to shape its own trusted set of credential, eventually integrating the community-based list

 #### Dispute resolution procedure

-The organisation of a community around a set of principles and tools sets the basis to elaborate strategies regarding accountability, liability of different roles (verifiers, holders, issuers, DAOs) and to help in defining dispute resolution strategies, as a pragmatic approach in the wait for a broaden regulation.
+The organisation of a participating community [DAO] around a set of principles and tools provides the backdrop for the incentives sustaining the accountability and liability threshold of different roles (verifiers, holders, issuers, DAOs) and helps defining pragmatic dispute resolution process ahead of comprehensive regulation.
 Initiatives like [identrust](https://www.identrust.com/) have demonstrated that this approach is feasible and may benefit the community, introducing the necessary legal components to support operations from a business standpoint.
-In concrete, the procedure should be based on a set of standardized technical evidences that the involved parties may bring on in a dispute, for instance:
+In concrete, the procedure should be based on a set of standardized technical evidences that the parties involved in a dispute can bring along, for instance:

 * Proof, as an issuer, to comply to the community established set of protocols for evaluating a holder request to issue a specific type of credentials
 * Issuer due diligence in case of credential revocation (proofs regarding the internal process to manage the revocation request, until publishing the revocation on-chain - for instance via crypto accumulator)
 * Proof as a holder, to be in sole control of the credentials (credential-holder binding in case of [anonymous cred](https://wiki.hyperledger.org/download/attachments/6426712/Anoncreds2.1.pdf))